Season 1878/79 opened with the Queen’s Park Sports. The preliminary ties for the 4-a-side

 three with a shot deflected in off the goalkeeper’s foot, the same player

 by Buchanan in the Volunteers’ goal.
-(One report credited the fifth goal to Highet.)

 Two weeks later, on Saturday 22 March, Queen’s Park and

-Rangers met at Hampden
+Rangers met at a very chilly Hampden

 Park in the sixth round or